kilpkonn/msc-thesis/main.typ

 ==== Foreign function interface crates <c-style-stuff>
 We found that for some types of crates the performance of the term search was significantly worse than for others.
-Category "external-ffi-bindings" has an average search time of 571ms that is a lot slower than average of 72ms.
-It also offers a lot more terms per hole by suggesting 303 terms per hole which is about 15 times more than average of 20.
+It offers a lot more terms per hole by suggesting 303 terms per hole which is about 15 times more than average of 20.
 Such a big number of suggestions is overwhelming to user as 300 suggestions do not even fit onto screen.
+Interestingly almost all of the terms are found at depth 0 and only very few are added at later iterations.

-Slow search times and high number of suggestions are caused by those crates using only few primitive types, mostly integers.
+High number of suggestions are caused by those crates using only few primitive types, mostly integers.
 For example in C it is common to return errors, indexes and sometimes even pointers as integers.
 Yet C's application binary interface (ABI) is the only stable ABI Rust has.
 Foreign function interface (FFI) crates are wrappers around C ABI and therefore often use integer types for most operations.